-The key results from running the scenarios through the Border Rivers Valley river system model relate to long-term average diversions prior to and with the estimated entitlements.
+The key results from running the scenarios through the Gwydir Valley model relate to long term average diversions prior to and with the estimated entitlements.
 These are reported in summary tabular and graphical format at valley scale in this section.